 - 2. Heat the reserved bacon drippings over medium heat.
 Add the onions, carrots, and celery, if using, and chile pepper and cook, stirring, until tender, about 5 minutes.
 Add the garlic and cook, stirring, for 1 minute.

 - 3. Add the crumbled bacon, stock or broth, chicken, beans, cilantro, cumin, salt, and pepper to the pot and stir to combine.
+(If you fancy a thicker, more chili-like chili than chili-like stew, mash some of the beans with the back of a fork prior to adding them to the pot.)
 Reduce the heat to low and simmer for 15 minutes before serving.